-Sennheiser Introduces Profile Wireless 1-Channel Mic And Releases 32-Bit Float Firmware Update
+Sennheiser introduces Profile Wireless 1-channel mic and releases 32-bit float firmware update

-(MENAFN- Mid-East Info) New system caters to solo creators, while keeping users' options for upgrading open
+(MENAFN- The Revelation Consultancy DMCC) New system caters to solo creators, while keeping users’ options for upgrading open

 Dubai, 16 May 2025 – Sennheiser today announced a one-channel version of its Profile Wireless 2.4 GHz all-in-one microphone solution.
 The streamlined single-mic system comes in a compact bag and includes a second USB charging cable instead of the charging bar of the two-channel version launched in late 2024.
 Designed to be lightweight and ultra-portable, the one-channel version covers typical usage scenarios of solo creators, while allowing for later expansion of the system by including the same two-channel receiver as the Profile Wireless 2-channel system.
 Also, a 32-bit float firmware update for all Profile Wireless systems is available for download on the Sennheiser website from today.